Milici-Ilie/Control-Flow.-Switch/readme2.md

 -How to find out if in two numbers we have an equal digit, for ex: number1 = 235, number2 = 361, ===> equalNumber = 3; === also how to use variables to store data and boolean values .[SharedDigit.java]

 -How to extract the last digit from a number and compare 3 last digit numbers to see if 2 of those digits are equal.
-There are 2 solutions, check for both of them, the second one is more cleaner and straight to the point
+There are 2 solutions, check for both of them, the second one is cleaner and straight to the point[LastDigitChecker.java]

+-How to find out the Greatest common divisor inside 2 numbers.
+Meaning we create a LOOP that will extract all the divisors from our 2 numbers and compare them to find if there are 1 divisor equal in both of the numbers [GreatestCommonDivisor.java]

+-How to find out the perfect number.
+Meaning that we must find the perfect dividers of a number and, if the sum of those dividers is equal with the number itself than this is a perfect number.
+[PerfectNumber.java]

 [WhileDoWhileLoops.java]/[WhileLoopExemple.java]/[WhileLoopChallenge.java]/[DigitSumChallenge.java]